guptakaran11/grasskode-website/content/post/travel/sea-vietnam-ninhbinh.md

 	<em>From the Bat Cave!</em>
 </p>

 I used the camera for some light since my phone was dead.
 The other side of the cave was another small temple and a path going further up.
-I climbed to yet smaller temple up there.
+I climbed to a yet smaller temple up there.

 <p class="postimg">
 	<img src="https://c3.staticflickr.com/9/8775/28422309226_c0c249751b.jpg" alt="bich-dong-6">